-This easy fajita veggies recipe will have some tender seasoned lightly-spiced vegetables ready to go in under fifteen minutes!
+This easy fajita veggies recipe will have some tender spiced veggies ready to stuff your fajitas with in under fifteen minutes!

-Just thinly slice up two types of onion and three peppers and toss in a hot pan while you mix up the seasoning, toss that in for a minute or two and finish off with a drizzle of lime juice while the pan sizzles it’s way to fajita vegetable perfection!
+Just thinly slice up two types of onion and three different color peppers and toss in a sizzling hot pan while you mix up the seasoning, toss that in for a minute or two and finish off with a drizzle of lime juice while the pan sizzles its way to fajita vegetable perfection!

 These veggies are perfect for a quick midweek meal and are suitable for both vegans and vegetarians (depending on what toppings you pair them with).